mazehall/mazehall/README.md

 Create your own new application with an app.js like:

     var mazehall = require('mazehall');
+    var config = require('config');
+    var expressValidator = require('express-validator');
+    var logger = require('morgan');

+    mazehall.app.use(expressValidator());
+    mazehall.app.use(logger(config.loggerOptions));

     mazehall.serve();

-This starts the server dependently of the environment.
+This starts the server dependently on the environment.
 Some defaults are set to bring up a core process.

+## API

+    mazehall.app
+* express instance

+    mazehall.serve()
+* starts the server process with defaults or env settings

+    mazehall.server
+* pointer to an instance of running server

+## Predefined URIs

+    app.get "/modules/aggregated.js"
+    app.get "/modules/aggregated.css"
+* aggregated javascript and css resources from all enabled modules

 ### Environment variables